jeremygilly/measurement-arduino-python/README.md

   Why Python 2?
 It is backwards compatible with a bunch of operating systems (including Windows XP).
   Dependencies: import sys, serial, argparse, numpy, sleep, deque, itertools, matplotlib, datetime.
   Most of these should already be included.
 If not, they are pretty easy to install.
-  a) To install serial, download pyserial from: https://pypi.python.org/pypi/pyserial
+  a) To install serial, download pyserial from: https://pypi.python.org/pypi/pyserial/2.7 - I recommend pyserial 2.7 (for compatibility with Windows XP).
   b) You may need to change the file path, similar to here: https://www.youtube.com/watch?v=byBW30oIRPU or use the setx PATH command (https://stackoverflow.com/questions/23708898/pip-is-not-recognized-as-an-internal-or-external-command).
   c) You may want to install pip (usually pre-installed, but may require a change in file path) and wheel ('pip install wheel' into command prompt).
   d) Use pip to install wheel file.
 I found this to be helpful: https://www.webucator.com/blog/2015/03/installing-the-windows-64-bit-version-of-pygame/